spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 ---
-> what if there existed a concrete protocol for meditation?
+> what if there existed a no nonsense guide for meditation?
 >
 > or: meditation without spiritual mumbo jumbo
 ---